Hamsters I Have Loved

 I was in second grade when Santa brought my little brother and I the best present any kids could wish for: living creatures.

 Up until then, the pet roster had been limited to Marie, the stray cat I convinced my parents to let us keep, and Shere Khan, a tiger salamander.
 Marie spent half her time outdoors and the other half spurning any human contact, and we only had Shere Khan for nine months before we set him free in the Camp Jefferson lake.
-(Was it because we genuinely believe he’d be happier in that moss-infested pond, or did my parents just get sick of feeding him raw meat and a cleaning a tank that “stunk to high heaven”?
+(Was it because we genuinely believed he’d be happier in that moss-infested pond, or did my parents just get sick of feeding him raw meat and a cleaning a tank that “stunk to high heaven”?
 Take a guess.)

 Needless to say, the pets I kept during my first eight years of life weren’t exactly top-tier, but all that was about to change, because Coleman and I were now in possession of highest caliber animals $20 can buy: dwarf hamsters.